francisco-camargo/docker-build-images/README.md

 `docker run -d -p 4000:3000 -v app-data:/app/data react-app:1.0.0`

 If either the volume or the target container folder does not exist, they will be created when this command is executed.
-The trouble with this, is the Docker will only give write permissions to the `<container folder>` to the `root` user.
+The trouble with this, is that Docker will only give write permissions to the `<container folder>` to the `root` user.

 So let's circumvent this by making the desired `/data` directory in the `Dockerfile` after `USER app`.
 This way, the `app` user has write permissions.
 We do this by adding a `RUN mkdir data` line right after the line `WORKDIR /app`.